FAQ: What Are the Highest-Paying Social Work Jobs?

 - Helping clients set goals.

-- Monitoring and documenting the client and situation over time.
+- Monitoring and documenting the client’s situation over time.

-- Being knowledgeable about and complying with federal, state and local rules and guidelines.
+- Understanding and complying with federal, state and local rules and guidelines.

 - Maintaining client confidentiality.

-- Helping the client apply for grants or other funds.
+- Helping clients apply for grants or other funds.

 - Compiling data into reports for analysis.